ADEPT: advanced dense prediction

 Duration: 48 months

-The project has been fully funded by the Croatian science foundation
+The project has been funded by the Croatian science foundation